SynoCommunity/spksrc/README.rst

   On Mac hosts running OSX you might need to use fakeroot with tar to avoid permission errors while extracting the synology toolchain archives.
   For that reason run the container with ``docker run -it -v~/spksrc:/spksrc -e TAR_CMD="fakeroot tar" synocommunity/spksrc /bin/bash``.

 Virtual machine
 ^^^^^^^^^^^^^^^
-A virtual machine based on an 64-bit version of Debian 10 stable OS is recommended.
+A virtual machine based on an 64-bit version of Debian 10 stable OS is recommended (or, use the Vagrant configuration, described below).
 Non-x86 architectures are not supported.

 * Install the requirements (in sync with Dockerfile)::